-A blog about mobile apps, tech sales, branding, marketing and more..
+A blog about mobile app development, tech sales, my rants and more..

 I am writing this article out of my frustration of not able to find a guide or step by step process to strategies the marketing and branding efforts for an Industry trade show.
 Recently i attended GITEX Technology Week, Dubai as an exhibitor and now i will be exhibiting in IndiaSoft, Jaipur and visiting CeBIT, Germany.
 As i handle most of the marketing, sales & branding efforts at my company, so i have to start planning for the exhibition at least a month in advance.
 This time i wanted to make no mistakes and in that regards i was looking for an article, book, guide or any other stuff to lay my hands on.
 But alas i couldn’t find it.
 Maybe i wasn’t looking at the right places.
 So i decided to come up with my own checklist, so that you guys can help me refine it.
 I am sure you will.
 Here is my checklist for marketing & branding for Trade Exhibitions or shows.